shakebugs/shake-docs/docs/android/shake-ui/inspect-screen.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> Your users can inspect ticket's [Essentials](android/configuration-and-data/essentials.md) and [Metadata](android/configuration-and-data/ticket-metadata.md) — before submitting it.
+> Before submitting a ticket, your user can freely inspect [Data attached by default](android/configuration-and-data/essentials.md) and [Ticket metadata](android/configuration-and-data/ticket-metadata.md).

 ## Introduction